Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Switzerland to Reykjavik (Keflavik)

 From Geneva, you can fly non-stop with Icelandair or Play.
-This is a seasonal route that started in January and ends in March.
+This is a seasonal route that starts in May and ends in September.

 From Zürich, you can fly non-stop with Edelweiss Air or Icelandair.